DavidFowler/flank-demo/README.md

 Alternatively you can manaully install your own environment.
 There is an example tutorial [here](https://www.cloudera.com/tutorials/how-to-create-a-cdp-private-cloud-base-development-cluster.html) that starts with a CDP Base installation.
 The install docs on the options describe their installs.

 For the purpose of this doc, we will use the edge2ai workshop as the install basis.
 If you followed the automated AWS edge2ai install path, that creates the CentOS 7 VM and installs CDP.
-If you followed the path to install on an existing CentOS 7 VM that will install CDP on the existing VM.
+If you followed the path to install on an existing CentOS 7 VM that will install CDP on that existing VM.

 The main edge2ai workshop github page provides a generic list of the CDP application links and some optional self training labs.